42BV/jarb-final-form/docs/introduction/configuration.md

 ## Back-end

-First in your Java project make sure jarb-final-form can read the constraints, via a GET request.
+First in your Java project make sure `@42.nl/jarb-final-form can read the constraints, via a GET request.
 This is easily done by exposing the `BeanConstraintController` like so: